Boundary Dehn twists are often commutators: Complete intersections in products of complex projective spaces

 on $\Bbb P^\textbf{\textit{n}}$ respectively restrict to commuting smooth involutions $a$ and $c$ of $X$ which act as the antipodal map in one complex coordinate and complex conjugation in suitable complex local coordinates about their shared fixed point

 \end{lemma}

 The proof of Lemma \ref{lem:multidiffeo} is identical to that of Lemma \ref{lem:cpletediffeo}, so we avoid reproducing it here.
-With $X$ as in Lemma \ref{lem:multidiffeo} of complex dimension at least 2, we may also observe as in Subsection \ref{sub:diffeos} that $X/a$ will be singular when all polynomials cutting out $X$ have odd degree in the zeroth factor, while otherwise, a generic choice of polynomials as in Lemma \ref{lem:multipolys} will cut out a smooth complete intersection in $\Bbb P^\textbf{\textit{n}}$ which can be given the structure of a holomorphic double branched cover with compatible real structure whose branch divisor contains a real point.
+With $X$ (of complex dimension at least 2) as in Lemma \ref{lem:multidiffeo}, we may also observe as in Subsection \ref{sub:diffeos} that $X/a$ will be singular when all polynomials cutting out $X$ have odd degree in the zeroth factor, while otherwise, a generic choice of polynomials as in Lemma \ref{lem:multipolys} will cut out a smooth complete intersection in $\Bbb P^\textbf{\textit{n}}$ which can be given the structure of a holomorphic double branched cover with compatible real structure whose branch divisor contains a real point.

 As was mentioned in Subsection \ref{sub:multi-defex}, taking $p_1$ and $p_2$ as in \eqref{eq:p1p2}, the polynomials cutting out the complex hypersurfaces $X_{2,m,n}$ are as in Lemma \ref{lem:multidiffeo}, providing explicit descriptions of how smooth involutions of the smooth manifolds $X(m,n)$ as in the lemma arise.
 Recalling the hyperelliptic involution $\iota$ of the surface $\Sigma_g$ of genus $g$ alongside the construction of the smooth 4-manifold $X(m,n)$ described in Subsection \ref{sub:multi-defex} as the quotient by $\iota\times\iota$ of the blow-up of $\Sigma_{m-1}\times\Sigma_{n-1}$ at the fixed points of $\iota\times\iota$, we may also construct such involutions from this perspective.
 To this end, we consider an orientation-reversing involution $r$ on $\Sigma_g$ which commutes with $\iota$ such that, about each fixed point of $\iota$, there exist complex coordinates on $\Sigma_g$ such that $\iota$ and $r$ act as the antipodal map and complex conjugation respectively (as will be true taking $\iota$ and $r$ as in Figures \ref{fig:Hyperelliptic} and \ref{fig:Reflection}).
 It is then straightforward to extend the involutions $\iota\times\textrm{id}$ and $r\times r$ to the blow-up of $\Sigma_{m-1}\times\Sigma_{n-1}$ at the fixed points of $\iota\times\iota$.
 Since the resulting involutions commute with $\iota\times\iota$, they descend to commuting smooth involutions $a$ and $c$ of $X(m,n)$.
-These involutions then satisfy the properties of interest in Proposition \ref{pro:mainprop}, where we take $x$ to be any fixed point of $\iota\times r$.
+These involutions then satisfy the properties of interest in Proposition \ref{pro:mainprop}, where we take $x$ to be the image in $X(m,n)$ of any fixed point of $\iota\times r$.

 In addition to exhibiting involutions as in Lemma \ref{lem:multidiffeo} on the smooth complete intersections $X_{2,m,n}$ as in Subsection \ref{sub:multi-defex}, Lemma \ref{lem:multidiffeo} can be combined with Lemma \ref{lem:multipolys} to directly give Proposition \ref{pro:multi}.